Your everyday world from a physicist's perspective

 The general law of tumbling objects

-We start by stating Newton's law for tumbling solid objects, it is very simple, and in mathematical notation it reads
+We start by stating Euler's law for tumbling solid objects.
+In mathematical notation it reads

 Before we can make any precise deductions from the (postulated) law of tumbling objects, I'll have to tell you what "we physicist's" mean by "the angular momentum L of the body".
 For symmetric objects (like books) L can be expressed as